idusortus/net8-minwebapi-EntraId-swaggerBearerAuthorization/README.md

 Console.WriteLine(jwt);
 ```

 - So...
-The token in this instance doesn't authenticate, but the application requires a valid JWT, which requires an authenticated user to get.
+The token in this instance doesn't authenticate, but the application requires a valid JWT, which requires an authenticated user to obtain.
 - Applying .RequireAuthentication() causes swagger to take a shit.
-- I may have swagger incorrectly configured.

 ### Folow-Up Questions